 Tendons are rope-like structures that connect your muscles to your bones.
 When your muscle contracts, it pulls on the tendon, which in turn moves the joint.
-Your Achilles tendon is the strongest and largest tendon in your body allowing your body to perform incredible things like sprinting and jumping.
-The force needed to push your foot down when you walk or run comes from your Achilles tendon.
+Your Achilles tendon is the strongest and largest tendon in your body, allowing your body to perform incredible things like sprinting and jumping.
+The force needed to push your foot down when you walk or run is generated by your Achilles tendon.

-This tendon is very strong and very tight.
+This tendon is very strong and very taut.
 If you overstretch the tendon, it can tear or even completely rupture.
 Most often, this injury happens during recreational sports activities.
-If the tendon is torn or ruptured surgery may be recommended depending on your activity level and other factors.
-Injuries require a prompt visit to a NYC podiatrist who will recommend an appropriate treatment.
+If the tendon is torn or ruptured, Achilles tendon rupture surgery may be recommended depending on your activity level and other factors.
+Injuries require a prompt visit to a podiatrist who will recommend an appropriate Achilles tendinitis treatment.

-Types of Injury
+Types of Achilles Tendon Injury

 Seek Medical Attention

-For this procedure, you’re given general anesthesia is typically given.
-Your Manhattan foot doctor will make a small incision on the back of your ankle or leg to repair the tendon.
+Achilles tendon surgery is typically performed under general anesthesia.
+Your Manhattan Achilles tendon doctor will make a small incision on the back of your ankle or leg to repair the tendon.

 - If the Achilles tendon has deteriorated, a portion of it may be removed.

-- If it’s a particularly bad tear, your Achilles may be reinforced with a tendon or graft
+- If it’s a particularly bad tear, your Achilles may be reinforced with a tendon or graft.

 - If necessary, a podiatrist/surgeon will lengthen your calf muscles.

 When you begin your rehab program, it involves a gradual strengthening and conditioning of your tendon and the muscles surrounding it to make it strong and increase its flexibility.
 This helps prevent re-injury.
-Physical therapy plays a key role in your complete recovery.
+Physical therapy plays a key role in your complete Achilles tendon surgery recovery.
 You should be able to resume normal activities, including sports, in four to six months.